A Survey on Semantic Communications in Internet of Vehicles: Applications of Semantic Communication in IoV

 \subsection{Intelligent Driving Decision Support}

-In intelligent driving scenarios, vehicles need to perceive the surrounding environment in real-time and make rational decisions, which relies on accurate and efficient information transmission and processing.
+In intelligent driving scenarios, vehicles need to perceive the surrounding environment in real time and make rational decisions, which relies on accurate and efficient information transmission and processing.
 Semantic communication technology can precisely extract key semantic information from massive traffic data, avoiding the transmission of redundant data in traditional communication methods, thereby significantly improving data transmission efficiency and decision-making speed.
-Below are several research cases that utilize semantic communication to enhance intelligent driving decision.
+Below are several research cases that utilize semantic communication to enhance intelligent driving decisions.

 In autonomous driving scenarios, vehicles need to perceive dynamic changes in the environment, such as sudden road obstacles (e.g., road maintenance, accidents, or vehicle breakdowns).
-In such cases, vehicles must quickly decide whether to change lanes or maintain their current lane to ensure safe and efficient driving. \cite{10622833} proposed a deep learning-based semantic traffic control system that assigns semantic encoding tasks to vehicles themselves rather than relying on server processing, thereby alleviating resource constraints.
-Specifically, autonomous vehicles (AVs) collect critical driving dynamics (e.g., speed, acceleration, and position) through sensors and use the Deep Q-Network (DQN) algorithm for decision-making.
+In such cases, vehicles must quickly decide whether to change lanes or maintain their current lane to ensure safe and efficient driving.
+Ref.~\cite{10622833} proposed a deep learning-based semantic traffic control system that assigns semantic encoding tasks to vehicles themselves rather than relying on server processing, thereby alleviating resource constraints.
+Specifically, autonomous vehicles (AVs) collect critical driving dynamics (e.g., speed, acceleration, and position) through sensors and use the deep Q-network (DQN) algorithm for decision making.
 The system converts complex driving environment information into compact semantic representations through semantic encoding and transmits them to the traffic monitoring module.
 The traffic monitoring module receives the encoded information and processes it using the DQN algorithm to derive appropriate driving decisions.
-Experimental results show that the system significantly reduces communication costs while improving decision accuracy and real-time performance.
+In the experiment, the researchers used the KUL traffic sign classification dataset from Belgium, the MASTIF dataset from Croatia, and the German Traffic Sign Recognition Benchmark dataset to train the object detection model through a custom framework.
+The experimental results show that, compared to directly transmitting images, when the semantic system transmits a single image, 900 images equivalent to a 30 s video, and 1800~images equivalent to a 60 s video, the file transmission time is significantly shortened, and the file size is also greatly reduced.
+In addition, the accuracy rate of the traffic optimization model of this system reached 92\%.
+Although affected by the noise added in the simulation (such as changes in vehicle speed), this result still indicates that the system has a high degree of reliability in intelligent driving decision making.